 Race to Nome on a Reading Challenge!

-According to Helynn Schufletowski, Wisconsin, students she worked with this year embraced the IditaRead™ project.
+According educator to Helynn Schufletowski, Wisconsin, students she worked with embraced this project with great enthusiasm.

 To record the number of pages, cutout dogs were used to represent a specific number of pages.
 Each cutout dog figure represented a specific number of pages that were read.